oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 :    OPTIONAL.
 The identifier of the authorization server.
 See
      {{authorization-response}} above for details.

-For example, the authorization server redirects the user agent by sending the following HTTP response:
+For example, the authorization server indicates the request was denied by redirecting the user agent with the following HTTP response:

     HTTP/1.1 302 Found
     Location: https://client.example.com/cb?error=access_denied